area/Grandmaster/README.md

 ## Installation

-To add this to your Discord server... we don't know yet.
+To add this to your Discord server we think you just have to click [here](https://discordapp.com/oauth2/authorize?client_id=691008194201518130&permissions=268470272&scope=bot) but we're not totally sure!
+If you have trouble then feel free to ask for help in [this Discord](https://discord.gg/VdvmsaK).

 ## Credits